Unidata/awips2/docs/install/install-cave.md

 - Local machine

     !!! error "Running CAVE via X11 forwarding or ssh tunneling is **not** supported.
-Using a [VNC is the only remote option](common-problems.md#remotely-connecting-to-cave), and may result in worse performance than running locally."
+Using a [VNC connection is the only remote option](common-problems.md#remotely-connecting-to-cave), and may result in worse performance than running locally."

 - Java 1.8
 - OpenGL 2.0 Compatible Devices